 Buy 2% or full fat yogurt to make this.
 Fat free doesn’t work as well.
 It has too much water and not enough milk solids.

-Using whole dried chili peppers may seem like a lot, but whole are not as hot as flakes.
+Using whole dried chili peppers may seem like a lot, but whole peppers are not as hot as the flakes.
 It’s the pith and the seeds that give the heat.